paynow/docs/docs/express_checkout_transactions.md

 Express checkout transactions currently support mobile money and Visa/Mastercard payment methods.

-For mobile money payment method (at the time of writing this document, only Ecocash supported) the mobile subscriber specified in the initiate message will have a USSD session pushed to their handset prompting them to enter their mobile wallet PIN number to authorize the transaction (or to cancel the transaction).
+For mobile money payment method (Ecocash and OneMoney are currently supported) the mobile subscriber specified in the initiate message will have a USSD session pushed to their handset prompting them to enter their mobile wallet PIN number to authorize the transaction (or to cancel the transaction).

 For Visa/Mastercard payment method, the user may be required to complete a 3D Secure/SecureCode challenge in the source application.
 More details on this in the [3D Secure/SecureCode Challenge](#3d-secure-securecode-challenge) are below.